 Today it is estimated according to Roger Mann in his book ‘Naming The Rose’ that for every new rose some five to ten thousand seedlings have been grown, tried out for five years or so and then rejected before the species is perfected.
 It was at the end of the eighteenth century that the sexuality of plants was discovered that made it possible to plan cross pollination and sow pollinated seed.

-It was the Empress Josephine Of France (1763 -1814) who set up botanical and horticultural research at the Château de Malmaison in France.
-History tells us she introduced over 200 new plants to French gardens and the height of her passion were roses.
-The Malmaison Garden was the first to have a specific garden just for roses and the impact on the world at that time was immediate with gardeners developing rosariums of their own to primarily show off their rose specimens.
-This is why the Old Garden Roses are in the main, French because the French rose breeders dominated horticulture up until the World Wars.
+The Empress Josephine Of France (1763 -1814) set up a botanical and horticultural research centre at the Château de Malmaison in France.
+History tells us she introduced over 200 new plants to French gardens, and her passion was roses.
+The Malmaison Garden was the first to have a specific garden just for roses.
+The impact on the world was immediate, with gardeners developing rosariums of their own to primarily show off their rose specimens.
+The Old Garden Roses are in the main, French because the French rose breeders dominated horticulture until the World Wars.

-A selection of Roses named after famous women including Audrey Hepburn, Barbra Streisand, Marilyn Monroe, Mme Isaac Pereire, Dolly Parton, Queen Elizabeth, Princess Diana, Olivia Rose Austin, Princess Alexandra Of Kent, Governor Marie Bashir, Princess Monaco, Mary MacKillop, Dame Judi Dench, Gertrude Jekyll, Margaret Merril, Claire Austin, Lady Hillingdon and many many more.
+There is a wide selection of Roses named after famous women including; Audrey Hepburn, Barbra Streisand, Marilyn Monroe, Mme Isaac Pierre, Elizabeth Taylor, Charlene, Princess of Monaco, Dolly Parton, Queen Elizabeth 11, Diana Princess of Wales, Olivia Rose Austin, Princess Alexandra Of Kent, Governor Marie Bashir, Princess Monaco, Mary MacKillop, Dame Judi Dench, Gertrude Jekyll, Margaret Merril, Claire Austin, Lady Hillingdon and many many more.
 Christian names are also used widely as in Elle, Ellen, Shirley’s Rose, Penelope, Sylvia, Jude the Obscure, Olivia, Millie, Naomi, Susan, Rebecca, Renae, Rosemary, Sally, Violet, Tess, Jessica and the list goes on.

-Men too are honoured by roses such as Charles de Gaulle, Benjamin Britten, Maurice Utrillo, Claude Monet, Pierre Gagnaire, President Franklin and one of my favourites Graham Thomas.
+Many men too are honoured by roses such as Charles de Gaulle, Benjamin Britten, Maurice Utrillo, Claude Monet, Pierre Gagnaire, President Franklin, Claude Monet, and one of my favourites Graham Thomas.
 Lord Byron, Mr Lincoln and Paul Bocuse another beautiful pretty rose. and lastly another favourite Fantin Latour.
 There are so many roses to research and every single one has a history and story to tell.

 Roses have been developed from across the world and in all walks of life and if I look out to my rose garden, there they are living together in perfect harmony and exquisite beauty.
-I have almost 300 rose varieties (or will have when I plant this seasons over the next few weeks) and if nothing else it’s a good memory trainer to know them all by name.
+I have almost 300 rose varieties and if nothing else it’s a good memory trainer to know them all by name.